Droitwich Spa: Sport

 Droitwich leisure centre at Briar Mill has gym facilities, sports halls, a swimming pool and squash courts.
 There are also outside football and astroturf pitches with floodlighting.
 The centre also runs a squash league.

 Droitwich Spa Football Club was formed in 1985 and currently plays in the Hellenic League Premier Division.
 Their home ground is also at Briar Mill.
 The club also has a junior section of Under 16, Under 18 & Under 21 sides.

 The Droitwich Rugby Football Club has been playing rugby union since 1972.
 Droitwich Archery Society, based at the Droitwich Rugby Football Ground, is a target archery club that was formed in 1967, and is affiliated to The Grand National Archery Society.
 Other local sports include boxing, judo, Tae Kwon Do, Karate, Ju Jitsu and tennis.

 Vines Park Bowling Club is a green bowling club situated by the canal in Vines Park.
 Bowling also available in the Lido Park Droitwich Spa Pool League is headquartered at the Fox and Goose pub on Westlands.

 Droitwich Spa also has a cricket club in which they support four Saturday teams and two on a Sunday.

 Droitwich Tennis Club (f.1920), staged two notable tournament throughout its history the Droitwich Open that ran from 1928 to 1939, and the Droitwich Open Hard Courts from 1968 to 1974.

+Entw9 Dance School, owned by Lois Press, runs from a studio in St Andrew's Square, offering dance training for children aged 3 and over and regular performances around Droitwich.